MicrosoftDocs/entra-docs/docs/id-governance/conditional-access-exclusion.md

 1. Each user needs to self-attest that they still need access from these blocked countries/regions, therefore they still need to be a member of the group.

-1. If the user doesn't respond to the review request, they are automatically removed from the group, and will no longer have access to the tenant while traveling to these countries/regions.
+1. If the user doesn't respond to the review request, they're automatically removed from the group, and no longer has access to the tenant while traveling to these countries/regions.

 1. Enable email notifications to let users know about the start and completion of the access review.